Peru 2010

 The final butterfly seen was an immaculate Caligo Owl butterfly that was attracted to fish paste placed on a mossy log at dawn on the morning of our departure.

-image 19 - Learn Butterflies
+image 19 - Butterflies Store

 Batesia hypochlora, Shima, Peru © Adrian Hoskins